-four large servicers under contract to the Department.
+four large servicers under contract to the USDE.
 The Credit Union does not offer student loans.

 The private lenders who participated in the Federal Family Education Loan Program (FFELP) formerly available no longer offer new Stafford